Allowable Travel ExpensesRevised: August 29, 2013

 - Seminar and conference registration fees

 - Vehicle expenses.
 Vehicle expenses include rental, mileage for use of personal vehicle, gas charges, parking, toll roads, commuter bus, shuttle, and tips for appropriate transportation costs.
+Parking tickets are not allowable unless approved by your supervisor.
+Moving violations are not reimbursable.

-- Costs for hosting activities
+- Costs for hosting activities.

 Meal Per Diem Rates